 Many accidentally overdose when they are trying to get clean alone.
 The only way to avoid this completely is to opt for a cocaine detox and addiction treatment at a rehab that offers medical supervision and assistance.
 Currently there are no medications specifically approved for cocaine withdrawal; however, there are some being tested for this purpose.2 If you choose to detox in a medically supervised rehab, the staff will work to keep you as comfortable as possible through the process.

 Lauren shares her story of addiction and how beneficial treatment was for her for Heroes in Recovery, “My family knew what was going on with me, but we were very uneducated about addiction…They thought I could just figure it out myself and that I didn’t have to go to treatment, but I knew I needed help and couldn’t do this on my own.”
 Recognizing that other people are available to help you in your journey is a great place to begin!

 Treating cocaine addiction at Michael’s House is the best way to enjoy luxury accommodations and get the medical and psychological treatment necessary to break free from cocaine addiction.
 Here in Palm Springs, California, we offer cocaine detox to treat physical withdrawal symptoms and cocaine addiction treatment for the psychological and mental dependence upon the drug.

-Call us today at our 24 hour, toll-free helpline for more information about when and how to enroll in our cocaine rehab.
+Call us today at our 24 hour, toll-free helpline at 760-548-4032 for more information about when and how to enroll in our cocaine rehab.
 Let us help you change your life.

 1 Mayo Clinic Staff, “Drug addiction.”
 Mayo Clinic.
 5 December 2014.
 Accessed 27 October 2017.